survivejs/react-book/manuscript/10_authoring_libraries.md

 * `.gitignore` - Ignore patterns for Git.
 I.e. which file shouldn't go to version control.
 * `.eslintignore` - Ignore patterns for ESLint.
 Again, tool specific.
 * `.npmignore` - Ignore patterns for npm.
 This describes which files shouldn't go to your distribution version.
 * `.eslintrc` - Linting rules.
-You can use `.jshintrc` etc. based on your preferences.
+You can use `.jshintrc` and such based on your preferences.
 * `webpack.config.js` - If you are using a simple setup, you might as well have the configuration at project root.

 In addition, you'll likely have various directories for source, tests, demos, documentation and so on.